Vietnam: Market Profile

 Vietnam is the sixth largest economy in the 10-member ASEAN bloc, trailing the Philippines yet followed by Myanmar.
 Its service, industry and agriculture sectors account for, respectively, 44%, 39% and 17% of GDP.
 Major industry and service sectors of the country include manufacturing, mining, construction, real estate and finance.

-The Vietnamese government has increased the minimum wage over the past few years, leading to an average annual growth rate of 18% between 2010 and 2015.
-The country’s National Wage Council has announced that the minimum wage will go up by 7.3% from January 2017, a smaller increase than 12.4% for 2016.
-Nevertheless, this will raise Vietnam’s new monthly wage to about US$166 in Hanoi and Ho Chi Minh City (HCMC).
-The Minimum Wage Adjustment Road Map to 2020 released by the Ministry of Labour expects the minimum wage in Region One covering both Hanoi and HCMC to rise to around VND4.8 million (US$213) in 2020.
+The Vietnamese government has increased the minimum wage between 2010 and 2015 by an annual average of 18%.
+The National Wage Council announced in 2016 to raise the minimum wage by 7.3% from January 2017, lower than 12.4% for 2016.
+Nevertheless, Vietnam’s new monthly wage in Hanoi and Ho Chi Minh City (HCMC) now stands at US$166.
+The Minimum Wage Adjustment Road Map to 2020 released by the Ministry of Labour expects the minimum wage in Region One (covering Hanoi and HCMC) to go up to VND4.8 million (US$213) in 2020.

-Under the Master Plan on Economic Restructuring in 2013-2020 approved in 2013, the restructuring of public investment, banks, and state-owned enterprises (SOEs) are government priorities.
-Through full or partial privatisation, the Vietnamese government aims to reduce the number of SOEs by about half to 690 by 2015, and then to 200 by 2020.
-Regarding the privatisation plans of 432 SOEs, a total of 182 SOEs were privatised in 2015, up from 143 SOEs in 2014, yet falling short of the official target of 289 for the year.
+Under the Master Plan on Economic Restructuring in 2013-2020, restructuring of public investment, banks, and state-owned enterprises (SOEs) is high on government priorities.
+Through full or partial privatisation, the plan is to reduce the number of SOEs by half to 690 by 2015, and then to 200 by 2020.
 SOEs targeted for divestment include the country’s largest listed company Vinamilk, and leading brewers Saigon Alcohol Beer and Beverages Corporation (Sabeco) and Hanoi Beer Alcohol and Beverage Joint Stock Corp (Habeco).

-To accelerate restructuring of the banking system, the government has allowed foreign investors to own a bigger share in local banks, in which the shareholding limit for foreign strategic investors has been lifted from 15% to 20% from 2014.
-In June 2015, it was announced that Vietnam will further loosen its restriction on foreign ownership in public companies by allowing foreign investors to increase their share holdings to 100% in most public Vietnamese companies, with the exception of a few sensitive industries such as banking and defense starting from September 2015.
+To accelerate restructuring of the banking system, the Vietnamese government allowed foreign investors to own a bigger share in local banks, in which the equity limit for strategic foreign investors was lifted from 15% to 20% from 2014.
+In 2015, Vietnam further loosened its restriction on foreign ownership in public companies by allowing equity share of 100% in most public companies, with the exception of a few sensitive industries such as banking and defense.

-In the first nine months of 2016, Vietnam’s exports surged 6.7% YOY to US$128.2 billion, while imports rose 1.3% YOY to US$125.4 billion, resulting in a trade surplus of US$2.8 billion.
-The exports surge was caused by the rise in demand of telephone and spare parts as well as electronics, computers and components.
+According to Vietnam General Department of Customs, exports surged 15.1% YOY to US$44.7 billion in Q1 2017, while imports rose 24.9% YOY to US$46.6 billion, resulting in a trade deficit of US$1.9 billion.
+The export surge was caused by the rise in demand of electronics, computers and components as well as machines and equipment.

-Exports of electronic items accounted for 29% of total merchandise exports in 2015.
-In particular, exports of phones and components rose to US$30.6 billion, up 30% over the year-earlier period, driven by the foreign-invested manufacturing sector.
-Vietnam’s top export markets in 2015 were the US, the EU, ASEAN, China, Japan and Korea.
+Exports of electronic items accounted for 30% of total merchandise exports in 2016.
+In particular, exports of phones and components rose 14% YOY to US$34.5 billion, driven by the foreign-invested manufacturing sector.
+Vietnam’s top export markets in 2016 were the US, China and Japan.

-Major imported items in 2015 consisted of machinery, equipment and parts, and electronics, computers and accessories.
-A large part of its imported capital goods is related to assembling goods for export.
-China is the largest source of Vietnam’s imports, followed by Korea, ASEAN, Japan, the EU and the US.
+Major imported items in 2016 consisted of machinery, equipment and parts, and electronics, computers and accessories.
+A large part of Vietnam’s imported capital goods is related to export assembly.
+China is the largest source of Vietnam’s imports, followed by Korea and Japan.